1999michael/AI-Finance-Project/README.md

 # AI-Finance-Project
 Stock Price Direction Prediction

 This is the branch including some data collecting on historical stock data and processing file.
-Note, in order to run the data code, first ensure you have the following installed with updated python, so no Python 2.7 pip install sql pip install pandas pip install pandas-datareader
+Note, in order to run the data code, first ensure you have the following installed with more recent python than Python 2.7 pip install sql pip install pandas pip install pandas-datareader